Download all exemplars

 This involves:

-The student has demonstrated understanding of the spatial pattern relating to urban malls (for KGA, a fictional city), and a variation in this pattern is directly addressed (1).
-Annotated maps showing the location of malls and transport links, and other key features were included to illustrate the pattern (4) and a variation in it.
+The student has demonstrated understanding of the spatial pattern relating to urban malls, and a variation in this pattern is directly addressed (1).
+Annotated maps showing the location of malls, transport links and other key features were included to illustrate the pattern (4) and a variation in it.

 Economic factors contributing to the variation in the pattern include discussion of land costs (2), competition (3) and market accessibility.
 Depth of understanding is shown though reference to the bid rent model (2) and the economic factors selected.